Land Tax in Australia: What Every Property Investor Needs to Know in 2026

 When land tax exemptions apply

 Your principal place of residence is exempt in every Australian state.
-Beyond that, exemptions vary but generally include:
+Beyond, exemptions vary but generally include:

 If you're claiming a land tax exemption and the property isn't your PPOR, make sure you genuinely qualify.
 Revenue offices do audit these claims, and repaying back-dated land tax with interest and penalties is not a fun conversation to have.